Back to Alabama

 Who It Names or Affects

-• Licensed veterinarians
+• Licensed veterinarians in Alabama

-• Veterinary facility owners and staff
+• Veterinary facilities and their staff members

-• Pet owners
+• Pet owners who are clients of veterinary services

 Terms To Know

-written prescription
+Written prescription

 Limits and Unknowns